 In 2016, the Civil Rights Defender of the Year Award was handed out to Azerbaijani human rights lawyer Intigam Aliyev for his tireless work to protect and promote human rights.
 Over two decades Intigam Aliyev has defended numerous individuals and organisations in Azerbaijan.
 He has inspired a generation of young Azerbaijanis, both as a teacher and as a devoted human rights lawyer.

-This year’s recipient – Edmund Yakani – is the Executive Director of human rights organisation Community Empowerment for Progress Organisation (CEPO), based in South Sudan’s capital city Juba.
+In 2017, Edmund Yakani was awarded the Civil Rights Defender of the Year.
 He is among the most tenacious and vocal voices in the country when it comes to defending and promoting human rights, democratic transition and justice.
 He particularly stands out in his effort to ensure respect for rule of law and justice, and the inclusion of civil society in the ongoing peace talks.

--Should have a central role in the human rights movement in the country or region where he or she is active.
+-Should have a central role in the human rights movement in the country or region where the person is active.

--Should have a long experience of working with the protection of civil and political rights in the country or region where he or she is active.
+-Should have a long experience of working with the protection of civil and political rights in the country or region where the person is active.

--Could be in need of international attention to improve his or her personal protection.
+-Could be in need of international attention to improve the person’s protection.

 Eligibility for Nomination: